-- The new guidance from the DfE (February 2018) sets out the roles and responsibilities of governors, head teachers and designated teachers to raise the attainment of looked after children and previously looked after children, this is a change from previous guidance which was specific to looked after children. - The addition of previously looked after children is in recognition of the early childhood experiences which can impact on attainment.
-The designated teacher will need to gather evidence from parents to satisfy themselves that the child has previously been looked after. - The designated teacher is a statutory role in school to ensure that effective practice becomes universal.
-The designated teacher should support staff and develop practice across the school. - The governing body and head teacher need to consider if the designated teacher has the appropriate seniority, experience, leadership, training and information to challenge and advise others to influence the teaching and learning needs of looked-after and previously looked-after. - Governing bodies and designated teachers will have regard for any guidance issued by the secretary of state. - The governing body of a maintained school and the proprietor of an academy must ensure that the designated teacher undertakes training that is appropriate to carry out this duty.
+- The guidance from the DfE (February 2018) sets out the roles and responsibilities of governors, head teachers and designated teachers to raise the attainment of looked after children and previously looked after children.
+The Designated Teacher (DT) is a statutory role in school.
+It needs to be a qualified teacher who has completed the appropriate induction period (if required) and is working as a Senior Leader within the educational establishment. - The governing body and head teacher need to consider if the designated teacher has the appropriate seniority, experience, leadership, training, and information to challenge and advise others to influence the teaching and learning needs of lookedafter and previously looked-after.
+The governing body of a maintained school and the proprietor of an academy must ensure that the designated teacher undertakes training that is appropriate to perform this duty. - Looked-after children on the school role could be the responsibility of another local authority.
+Children remain 'looked after' by the local authority where they came into care, even if they move out of authority.
+Only in exceptional cases do children move into the care of another local authority.
+If you need support in contacting the home